ShakedZrihen/data-pipeline-course/assignments/scrapers/README.md

 }
 ```

+> **_NOTE:_**  Please try to avoid using `github copilot` and chat-gpt for this task 😇

 ### DoD

-In your personal folder should be at least 2 files:
+In your personal folder should be at least 3 files:

 1. scraper code (scraper.py / scraper.js)
 2. json files with the relevant data
+3. requirements.txt